Learning from the best property management training programs is one of the best ways to set yourself up for success in this profession.

 Residential Management Professional (RMP)

-This license is awarded by the National Association Residential Property Managers (NARPM).
-The RMP is one of the common licenses sought after by managers of single-family and mid-sized multi-family rental properties.
+This license is awarded by the National Association of Residential Property Managers (NARPM).
+The RMP is one of the standard licenses sought after by managers of single-family and mid-sized multi-family rental properties.

 There are several requirements to be met while training for this certification.
-Among these are an applicant’s experience in managing residential property for two years; completion of the eighteen hours NARP management training: attendance of conferences; and the submission of two letters of recommendation from an RMP or Master Property Manager (MPM).
+Among these are an applicant’s experience in managing residential property for two years, completing the eighteen hours of NARP management training: attending conferences, and submitting two letters of recommendation from an RMP or Master Property Manager (MPM).

 Certified Manager of Community Associations (CMCA)